rails-api/active_model_serializers/README.md

 a ```key``` option that will be the prefix of the object cache on a pattern ```"#{key}/#{object.id}-#{object.updated_at}"```.

+The cache support is optimized to use the cached object in multiple request.
+An object cached on an ```show``` request will be reused at the ```index```.
+If there is a relationship with another cached serializer it will also be created and reused automatically.

 **[NOTE] Every object is individually cached.**

 **[NOTE] The cache is automatically expired after update an object but it's not deleted.**

 ```ruby